KirovClassBattlecruiser/Relclis/README.md

+# Under development

 # Relclis
-Do you like CLI's?
-Hate bloat?
-Want control over your CLI?
+Do you want control over your CLI but still don't like to write boilerplate code?
 Use this!

 Example use project & docs coming soon!